DependableSystemsLab/SolidiFI/README.md

    python3 evaluator.py Oyente,Securify,Mythril,Smartcheck,Manticore,Slither
    ```

-   ## Extending the Set of Tte Bug Types
+   ## Extending the Set of The Bug Types

    SolidiFI is already configured to inject the bug types mentioned above.
 However, SolidiFI can be extended to inject other bugs.